compose-spec/compose-spec/spec.md

 VAR="quoted"
 ```

 ### environment

-`environment` define environment variables set into container. `environment` can use either an array or a
+`environment` defines environment variables set into container. `environment` can use either an array or a
 map.
 Any boolean values; true, false, yes no, MUST be enclosed in quotes to ensure
 they are not converted to True or False by the YML parser.

-Environment variables can be declare by a single key (no value ot equal sign).
-In such case Compose
+Environment variables can be declared by a single key (no value ot equal sign).
+In such a case Compose
-implementation SHOULD rely on some user interaction to resolve value.
+implementation SHOULD rely on some user interaction to resolve value, otherwise variable is unset and
+will be removed from service container environment.

 Map syntax:
 ```yml